Wisconsin vs. Arizona State Las Vegas Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Wisconsin Stats and Trends

-- Wisconsin has six wins against the spread in 12 games this season.
+- Wisconsin has six wins against the spread in 12 games this year.

-- So far this season, the Badgers have been installed as favorites by a 7-point margin or more seven times and are 4-3 ATS in those games.

-- Wisconsin's games this year have gone over the total in six out of 12 opportunities (50%).
+- Wisconsin has hit the over in 50% of its opportunities this year (six times in 12 games with a set point total).

-- Wisconsin is 6-1 against the spread and 7-0 overall this season when the team scores more than 20.9 points.
+- When Wisconsin scores more than 20.9 points, it is 6-1 against the spread and 7-0 overall.

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.